T30Z/k-amawan/README.md

 ## Contact

-For questions, feedback, or collaboration inquiries, please contact [teozamudio@protonmail.com](mailto:teozamudio@protonmail.com).
+For questions, feedback, or collaboration inquiries, feel free to message me here.